The Mortal Instruments: City of Bones

 The Mortal Instruments: City of Bones is a 2013 urban fantasy film based on the first book of The Mortal Instruments series by Cassandra Clare.
 It was directed by Harald Zwart, with a script written by Jessica Postigo.
 The film stars Lily Collins as Clary Fray, a teenager from New York City who meets a group of Nephilim known as the Shadowhunters while also discovering her own heritage and her family history.
-The cast also include Jamie Campbell Bower, Robert Sheehan, Kevin Zegers, Lena Headey, Kevin Durand, Aidan Turner, Jemima West, Godfrey Gao, C. C. H. Pounder, Jared Harris, and Jonathan Rhys Meyers.
+The cast also includes Jamie Campbell Bower, Robert Sheehan, Kevin Zegers, Lena Headey, Kevin Durand, Aidan Turner, Jemima West, Godfrey Gao, CCH Pounder, Jared Harris, and Jonathan Rhys Meyers.

 The film's development began when Constantin Film optioned the film rights to the book series.
 Casting announcements started in 2010, with Collins being the first actress attached to the project.
 Principal photography took place in Ontario between August and November 2012.
-It is an international co-production between Germany and Canada.
+It is an international co-production between Canada and Germany.

-The Mortal Instruments: City of Bones premiered in Los Angeles on August 12, and was released in August 21, 2013 by Entertainment One in Canada and by Constantin Film in Germany.
+The Mortal Instruments: City of Bones premiered in Los Angeles on August 12, and was released on August 21, 2013, by Entertainment One in Canada and by Constantin Film in Germany.
 It was released in the United States on the same day by Screen Gems.
-The film grossed $95.3 million worldwide against a production budget of $60 million and received generally negative reviews from critics for it's plot and lack of originality.
+The film was a box-office bomb, grossing $95.3 million worldwide against a production budget of $60 million and received generally negative reviews from critics for its plot and lack of originality.

 The film was originally intended to launch a film series and to continue with a sequel based on the second book, City of Ashes, that was in development with Sigourney Weaver set to join the cast.
 However, it was postponed indefinitely and ultimately cancelled due to the film's poor performance.
 A reboot television series, titled Shadowhunters, premiered in 2016 on Freeform and ran for three seasons.